 The design, implementation and monitoring process will be structured around a bespoke road map and tools that the Consultant will develop for each MSME it consults.
 The position requires the Consultant to develop in-depth analyses of the specific needs and challenges facing individual MSMEs, with a commitment to providing customized guidance/coaching/mentoring to enable MSMEs to take incremental steps towards achieving their goals.
 This position is based in Yangon and requires travel to Mandalay and Mawlamyine.

 Responsibilities and Duties

-Tasks for this position include, but are not limited to the following:
+Tasks for this position include, but are not limited to, the following:

-- Exceptional analytical and problem-solving skills;
+- Exceptional interpersonal, analytical, and problem-solving skills;

 - Solid understanding of Myanmar business environment and motivation to promote private sector development in Myanmar; and

-- Entrepreneurial and resourceful attitude.
+- Entrepreneurial, creative, and resourceful attitude,

-Positions to be fulfilled in Yangon, with limited travels to Mandalay, and Mawlamyine
+Yangon with travel to Mandalay, and Mawlamyine

 - A letter of application, under your own authorship;